obadakhalili/csv-repo/README.md

 # Confessions:

 - The SQS queue name is incorrect, and I realized that at the end of the assignment and didn't have (بتع) enough to fix it :)
-- In my lambda functions there are many places where I should use environment variables to hide secret values but I didn't :)
+- In my lambda functions there are place(s) where I should use environment variables to hide secret values but I didn't :)
 - I have a bug where if you try to upload a file with a name that already exists will cause its DynamoDB table to be created and deleted endlessly.
 Not sure why, but I think it has something to do with the queue storing old files names and sending them to the lambda handler.